H2Sxxa/AnyMirror/README.md

 The transparent proxy mode requires the WinDivert driver.
 Download and install it:

 1. Download WinDivert from the [official releases page](https://reqrypt.org/windivert.html)
 2. Extract the archive.
-You need the following files in your project directory:
-   - `WinDivert64.sys` (or `WinDivert32.sys` for 32-bit systems) - the kernel driver
+   - Runtime files: `WinDivert64.sys` (or `WinDivert32.sys`) and `WinDivert.dll`
-   - `WinDivert.dll` - the runtime library
-   - `WinDivert.lib` - the import library (needed for compilation)
+   - Build-time file: `WinDivert.lib` if you compile AnyMirror from source
 3. The driver will be loaded automatically when you run anymirror in transparent mode with administrator privileges

-**Note:** Place all three files in the project root directory where the executable will run.
+**Note:** Keep the runtime files beside the executable.
+If you build from source, keep `WinDivert.lib` available for linking as well.

 ### 2. Trust the TLS Certificate